Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 #### Serialize binary data as Base64 strings

-You can also use a custom primitive serializer to solve common serialization tasks beyond simple value conversion.
+You can use a custom primitive serializer to solve common serialization tasks beyond simple value conversion.
 One such task is representing binary data as a [Base64](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/) string.

-Different implementations use different Base64 variants by default.
+Different APIs use different Base64 variants by default.
 Choose a Kotlin Base64 encoder that matches the expected variant, such as [`Base64.Default`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/-default/) or [`Base64.Mime`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/-default/-mime.html).

 Here's an example that serializes a `ByteArray` as a Base64 string with `Base64.Default` in JSON format: